 - Nicole Miller

-Best midjourney prompts for illustration
+Best midjourney prompts for children’s book illustrations

 I haven’t tested all these yet, but here are some “golden age” illustrators from classic books (from artcyclopedia).